MIT-Emerging-Talent/group-2-2022/README.md

   - call(s) to action
 -->

-## Domain & Data
+## Domain & Data // Quality Education

 <!--
   - define domain of your project
   - how you modeled it
   - possible short-comings in your model
 -->